Serving the Lehigh Valley including Allentown and Bethlehem, Pennsylvania; Allentown Bed Sore Attorney

 What Causes Bed Sores

-When it comes to avoiding bed sores, it is also important to make certain the nursing home resident is receiving proper nutrition, hydration and hygiene care.
-If these are not being provided, it puts a nursing home resident at greater risk of bed sore development.
-When a nursing home resident develops a bed sore and this care was not properly provided, that person is likely the victim of nursing home neglect.
+When it comes to bed sore development, it is also important to make certain the individual is receiving proper nutrition, hygiene care, and ample hydration.
+When a nursing home resident develops a bed sore because repositioning is not provided and/or nutrition, hydration, or hygiene has been neglected, that person is likely the victim of nursing home neglect.

-Bed sores are a common occurrence at some Allentown and Lehigh County nursing home facilities; however, with proper care, bed sores can most often be avoided.
+Bed sores are a common occurrence at some Allentown and Lehigh County nursing home facilities; however, with proper care, bed sores are often avoidable.
 When Allentown and Lehigh County nursing homes provide proper skin care, bed sores are prevented.

 Nursing Home Neglect | Elder Abuse

 Any resident admitted to an Allentown or Lehigh County-area nursing home is required to have their skin assessed to determine if they are at risk of pressure wounds.
-If a nursing home resident is determined to be at risk, the Allentown facility is required to take certain action.
-If this is not done and a pressure wound develops, nursing home neglect has taken place.
+As a result, the Allentown facility is required to take action since a nursing home resident is determined to be at risk, Furthermore, if this is not done and a pressure wound develops, nursing home neglect has taken place.

 If your loved one has developed a bed sore, contact Pennsylvania nursing home abuse attorney, Brian P. Murphy.
 He can help you hold the facility responsible.